Ivan-barbarian/Legends-public/documentation/how_to_build_legends.md

 **Windows:**

 1. Install git bash
-2. Install python3
+2. Install the latest version of [python3](https://www.python.org/downloads/)
 3. Add all above to PATH variable (if you don't know how, check this [webpage](https://www.computerhope.com/issues/ch000549.htm))
 4. Make sure you have microsoft web runtime
-5. Install python dependencies `pip install Pillow`
-6. Copy `build_compile_poss.sh` and name it something like `build_compile_yourname.sh`
-7. Inside the `build_compile_yourname.sh` replace the destination variable with your own

 **Linux/macOS:**